 Your aspect ratio is: 1 : 1

-Understanding aspect ratios can be intimidating, but it's really quite easy.
+Understanding aspect ratios can be intimidating, but it’s really quite easy.
 Everybody had to do basic fractions to get out of middle school.
 Even if you only finished 8th grade, you know how to figure out aspect ratios if you can remember how to factor fractions.
-Basically you can use your knowledge fractions and look at your artwork or photo size as a fraction.
-Width and height become x/y.
 Factor your width and height to the lowest common denominator and you will have your aspect ratio.
-Then to calculate a new size, multiply or divide the numerator and the denominator equally.

 This is for Watercolor, watercolor painting, watercolor artist, oil paintings, charcoal paintings, pastel, chalk, pen & ink, art fairs, art shows, art galleries, galleries, art exhibition, nude art, figure drawing, figure painting, giclée, fine art prints, giclée prints, photographers, photography, photo lab, inkjet, digital printing, artwork, artists.